eclipse-hono/hono/site/documentation/content/user-guide/http-adapter.md

 **NB** The example above assumes that a gateway device has been registered with `hashed-password` credentials with *auth-id* `gw` and password `gw-secret` which is authorized to publish data *on behalf of* device `4712`.

+## Command & Control

+The HTTP adapter enables devices to receive commands that have been sent by business applications.
+Commands are delivered to the device by means of an HTTP response message.
+That means a device first has to send a request, indicating how long it will wait for the response.
+That request can either be a telemetry or event message, with a `hono-ttd` header or query parameter (`ttd` for `time till disconnect`) specifying the number of seconds the device will wait for the response.
+The business application can react on that message by sending a command message, targeted at the device.
+The HTTP adapter will then send the command message as part of the HTTP response message with status `200` (OK) to the device.
+If the HTTP adapter receives no command message in the given time period, a `202` (Accepted) response will be sent to the device (provided the request was valid).

-## Specifying the Time a Device will wait for a Response
+### Specifying the Time a Device will wait for a Response

 The adapter lets devices indicate the number of seconds they will wait for a response by setting a header or a query parameter.

-### Using an HTTP Header
+#### Using an HTTP Header

-The (optional) *hono-ttd* header can be set in requests for publishing telemetry data or events.
+The (optional) `hono-ttd` header can be set in requests for publishing telemetry data or events.

 Example: